JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - Create separate component to use the infinite query and test it out with a button to get the next page #DONE
 - Make the library/bin query infinite #DONE
 ##### Seems to be fetching the same 5 tracks for both the library and the deleted page. changing the param manually also returns the same 5 ids #FIXED
-- Render the combined items from all pages in a **Flatlist** so it is scrollable
+- Render the combined items from all pages in a **Flatlist** so it is scrollable #DONE
+##### Trying to fetch the last page currently crashes the app the api returns an error
-- Scrolling down will trigger the second page to load, make the limit 20 tracks
+- Scrolling down will trigger the second page to load, make the limit 20 tracks #DONE
 - Create a search endpoint
 - Make a db call to display the filtered results, the query key will be the location and the query